 Perform functional tests

-Once our application is developed and integrated with all the features and external services, we need to perform functional testing to ensure that it works properly.
+Once our application has been developed and integrated with all external functionalities and services, we need to run functional tests to make sure it's working properly.

 Debugging errors